herrwinfried/EasierWsaInstaller/README.md

 Our project was written to aim to use [WSAGAScript](https://github.com/WSA-Community/WSAGAScript) more easily.
 Due to the smooth running of the project and issues that may arise against the WSAGAScript update in the future.
 WSAGAScript is forked. ([You can navigate to the forked project here](https://github.com/herrwinfried/WSAGAScript))

 ## Important Information

+**It works for WSA version 1.7xx.
+And if you download WSA with script, it will offer you 1.7xx, not 1.8xx.
+Since 1.8xx is the problem.
+1.7xx is downloading.**

 **You need to delete the pre-installed WSA.
 You cannot get updates from Microsoft Store after installing WSA.**

 > The ARM version is still beta, please give feedback when you encounter an error.